robincornett/scriptless-social-sharing/README.md

 # Scriptless Social Sharing

-This plugin adds super simple social sharing buttons to the end of posts.
+This plugin adds super simple social sharing buttons to your content.

 _Scriptless Social Sharing_ is a wee plugin to add buttons to your posts/pages, to make it easier for your readers to share your content on social networks.